-Attached to this letter is a summary of the history of the contamination addressed by the Institutional Control, including the type of contamination, the affected media, and the location of the contamination.
+{Optional (Consider when notice is being sent to persons that have not been involved with prior discussions regarding the cleanup or closure, or when new property owners are involved): Attached to this letter is a summary of the history of the contamination addressed by the Institutional Control, including the type of contamination, the affected media, and the location of the contamination.
+In lieu of a summary, a draft DRC may be attached.}

 Please contact the undersigned if you have any questions regarding this notice.
 In addition, you may contact {insert site/project manager’s name & phone number} to discuss the status of the work.
 Complete copies of the No Further Action Proposal, other documents on which DEP will rely (ordinance, OR MOA, etc., as applicable), and the DEP’s preliminary evaluation are available for public inspection at Oculus, the online document management system.
-Please use the DEP Com_, Facility or Project number listed on DEP’s preliminary evaluation to communicate with DEP or Oculus.
+Please use the DEP Site ID number listed on DEP’s preliminary evaluation to communicate with DEP or Oculus.

-Non-source property owners have 30 days from receipt of this notice to provide comments to the FDEP.
-Within the 30-day comment period, non-source property owners may request additional time for review.
-Such comments should be sent to DEP, {name and email address of person who should receive comments}.
+Non-source property owners have 30 days from receipt of this notice to provide comments to the DEP.
+Such comments should be sent to DEP {name and email address of person who should receive comments}.

 Sincerely,